thehamzza/Sentiment-Analysis-of-Movie-Reviews-with-ML/README.md

 - **Recall**
 - **F1 Score**

-### Self-Training with Unlabeled Data
+ ### Using Unlabeled Data for Testing
-1. Predicted labels for the unlabeled data using the initial model.
+ 1. Preprocessed the unlabeled data in the same way as the labeled data.
-2. Selected the most confident predictions to create additional labeled data.
+ 2. Used the trained models to predict the sentiments of the unlabeled data.
-3. Retrained the model using the combined dataset of original and newly labeled data.
+ 3. Conducted exploratory analysis to understand the model's behavior and consistency on unlabeled data.

 ### Results
 - **Logistic Regression**